mikafabricius/lumped_mass_spring_cable_model/README.md

 - Remember that for the fourth-order Rung-Kutta method the timestep should be ts <= 0.0001

-# Plots where the model has been used in an underwater ROV project
+# Plots where the model has been used in an underwater project

 - Results of a simulation where the ship, cable and mass are initialized to be horizontally in line with each other and with no velocity from the ship or actuation from the mass.
 This will cause the negatively buoyant cable to pull the mass down, but since the mass is made positively buoyant, it will stay at the water surface, but instead be pulled inwards, towards the ship.